 Can I catch Lyme Disease from my dog?

-While rare, humans can catch Lyme disease from infected ticks, but not directly from their dogs.
+Humans can develop Lyme disease from infected ticks, but not directly from their dogs.

 Can a dog recover from Lyme disease?